rizvihasan/whitebox_cartoonisation-webapp/README.md

 # WhiteBox Cartoonization using TF.js

-An implementation of whitebox cartoonization model using Tensorflow.js and HTML/CSS/Javascript/Bootstrap
+An implementation of Whitebox Cartoonization model using Tensorflow.js and HTML/CSS/Javascript/Bootstrap

 Try the application [here](https: